danielle8farias-zz/notas-estudos/linux/p0034_lamp.md

 E criar um usuário administrador no MariaDB, que será usado para se com o **phpMyAdmin**.

-No prompt do MariaBD, digite:
+No prompt do MariaDB, digite:

 ```
 grant all privileges on *.* to <seu_usuario>@localhost identified by 'escolha_uma_senha';